Last Updated on 02/03/2020 by Brett Day

 The Fujifilm XT100 isn’t at all a bad camera.
 Perhaps it is the most JPEG friendly in the Fujifilm lineup.
 It’s small and has a great feel in the hand, but when you use it you know that you’re using a cheaper camera for sure.
 Would I recommend it?
 Perhaps to someone who doesn’t want to seriously get into photography and is obsessed with getting an ILC.
 Even though, you’d be better served with a decent point and shoot.

 The Fujifilm XT100 receives three out of five stars.
-With a lens, you can get the Fujifilm X-T100 for $699.
+Want one?
+Check out the latest prices on Amazon.

 Fujifilm 23mm f2 R WR: Perhaps the best walkaround lens, bang for your buck and great quality.